luzengAdelaide/GeneExprAnalysis/README.md

 ### 1) Use CARP to annotate TEs in the anmiote genomes
 ### 1a) Download or acquire genomes of interest
-755 genomes were downloaded from public databases (NCBI); All genomes were downloaded using ```wget```, as recommended by NCBI (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/).
+6 genomes were downloaded from public databases (NCBI); All genomes were downloaded using ```wget```, as recommended by NCBI (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/).
 See Supplementary Table 1 for the source and assembly version of each genome used.

-### 1b) Extract TEs that are recent insertions.
+### 1b) Extract speicifc TE types that are recent insertions.
+Details can be found in TESeparation